 Towards the end of the interview you will be given the opportunity to ask questions.
 We encourage you to refrain from asking for information that is readily available elsewhere e.g. online.

 If you travel to Frankfurt for an interview, we will reimburse you for your expenses according to our interview travel expenses guidelines.

-Your leadership competencies will be assessed both during your interview day at the ECB as well as in an assessment with an external provider at their offices in Frankfurt.
+Your leadership competencies will be assessed by an external provider at their offices in Frankfurt and, if applicable, during the panel interview at the ECB.
 The offsite assessment is designed to provide an insight into your strengths and development needs.
 It is comprised of six components:

 You will receive, via email, a link to an online questionnaire called Personality and Preference Inventory.
 The questionnaire takes approximately 40 minutes to complete.

 See an example of the final report containing assessed competencies from the questionnaire.

 You will also receive a self-reflection questionnaire focusing on your professional experiences so far and your goals for the future.

 Please ensure that you complete the questionnaires in a quiet environment where there will be no interruptions.

 During the competency-based interview, two consultants will take you through a set of questions and ask you to provide specific behaviour-based examples.